Angelo Genna

 Angelo "Bloody Angelo" Genna ([ˈandʒelo ˈdʒɛnna]; February 3, 1898 – May 26, 1925) was an Italian-born Chicago bootlegger and organized crime leader during the Prohibition era.
-The leader of his own Sicilian crime family, he was best known for his war with the North Side Gang leader, Charles Dean O'Banion.
-Genna masterminded the assassination of O'Banion in November 1924.
+A key member of the Sicilian crime family, primarily made up of his brothers, he was best known for his war with the North Side Gang leader, Dean O'Banion.

 Genna and his brothers then fought the North Side's new leader, George "Bugs" Moran.
 But, almost seven months later, in May 1925, Moran chased Angelo in a high-speed car chase and shot him to death.
 In June and July, two of Angelo's brothers were killed, while the other three brothers fled.

 Early life

 Angelo Genna was born on February 3, 1898, in Marsala, Sicily.
 Genna's parents, Antonino Genna Sr. and Maria Concetta Utica, had six other sons: Antonio "the Gentleman", Mike "the Devil", Vincenzo "Jim", Pietro "Peter", Salvatore "Sam", and Nicola Genna (who stayed in Sicily); and two daughters: Rosa Laudicina and Caterina Mariana.
 He and his brothers entered the U.S. through New York around 1910.
 Angelo arrived in New York harbor on August 5, 1914, via the S.S.
 Venezia.
 He was on his way to meet his brother Pietro, who lived at 870 Blue Island Avenue in Chicago.